uob-coms30040/uob-coms30040.github.io/welcome.md

 ![report card](assets/icons8-report-card-100.png){: .icon }
 ## Assessment

-The unit is 100% assessed by a written exam in the January exam period.
+The unit is 100% assessed by one section in the written exam "Topics in Computer Science" in the December exam period.

 <!-- For this year, you will be able to take one A4 page (= one side of a sheet of A4 paper) of your own notes into the exam and consult them freely.   -->

-The exam is considered open book in the following sense: *candidates may bring to the exam room 1 double-sided A4 page of notes in any format*.
-In addition, all the important definitions will be available at the back of the question paper in the following format: [Appendix](papers/appendix.pdf).
+The exam is _closed book_.
 The exam is a series of problems to solve in the same style as the weekly problem sheets.
-There will be two questions, one on untyped PCF and another on types.
-Each is worth 50% of the total available marks.
-The problems are of varying difficulty and, *new for this year*, the difficulty is labelled on each question.
+There will be one question, split into several parts that are worth a total of 50 marks.
+The problems are of varying difficulty and  the difficulty is labelled on each question.
 The difficulty of problems is related to your possible marks in *roughly* the following way:

 * 1* problems only account for approximately 40% of available marks.
 * 1* and 2* problems account for approximately 70% of available marks.